TECARTUS- brexucabtagene autoleucel suspension

 • Neurologic toxicities, including life-threatening reactions, occurred in patients receiving TECARTUS, including concurrently with CRS or after CRS resolution.
 Monitor for neurologic toxicities after treatment with TECARTUS.
 Provide supportive care and/or corticosteroids, as needed [see Dosage and Administration (2.2, 2.3), Warnings and Precautions (5.2)].

-• TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS Program [see Warnings and Precautions (5.3)].
+• TECARTUS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the YESCARTA and TECARTUS REMS [see Warnings and Precautions (5.3)].

 • 1 INDICATIONS AND USAGE